petergilani/blog/_posts/2023-10-12-privategpt.md

 ---
 layout: post
-title: privateGPT
+title: PrivateGPT
 ---

 This last week, I setup [PrivateGPT](https://github.com/imartinez/privateGPT) with [llama.cpp](https://github.com/abetlen/llama-cpp-python):
 [![GPUs]({{ site.baseurl }}/images/gpus.jpeg)]({{site.baseurl}}/privategpt)

-privateGTP allows you to:
+PrivateGTP allows you to:
 ```"Ask questions to your documents without an internet connection, using the power of LLMs."```

 There were a number of issues to work through, to get to the current functional state:
 ![RCG Deep Dive screenshot]({{ site.baseurl }}/images/rcg_product_deep_dive_screenshot.jpeg "RCG Deep Dive screenshot")
 ![RCG Deep Dive query]({{ site.baseurl }}/images/deep_dive_query.jpeg "RCG Deep Dive query")

-In this example, I downloaded several public resources, including the [RCG Product Deep Dive](https://www.rackspace.com/resources/ebook-rackconnect-global-product-deep-dive), into the 'source_documents/' directory, which are then ingested, where the data is split into chunks and embeddings are created by your model of choice - currently I am using [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) due to its quality [rating](https://www.sbert.net/docs/pretrained_models.html).
+In this example, I downloaded several public resources, including the [RCG Product Deep Dive](https://www.rackspace.com/resources/ebook-rackconnect-global-product-deep-dive), into the ```'source_documents/'``` directory, which are then ingested, where the data is split into chunks and embeddings are created by your model of choice - currently I am using [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) due to its quality [rating](https://www.sbert.net/docs/pretrained_models.html).

 After the embeddings model has generated the new database, run the LLM (Large Language Model) against it to query the newly 'learnt' information.
 Currently I am using the [koala-7B.ggmlv3.q6_K.bin](https://huggingface.co/TheBloke/koala-7B-GGML) model - more info on Koala [here](https://bair.berkeley.edu/blog/2023/04/03/koala/).